Park Na-rae

-Park Na-rae (Korean: 박나래; born on October 25, 1985) is a South Korean comedian, signed to JDB Entertainment.
+Park Na-rae (Korean: 박나래; born on October 25, 1985) is a South Korean comedian.

 Early life and education

 As a teenager, Park attended Anyang Arts High School.
 After successfully graduating from Anyang Arts High School, she went on to study at Sangmyung University.

 Career

 In 2006, Park made her debut on Gag Concert as a comedienne, after successfully auditioning for the 21st class of comedians.

+In 2015, she signed to JDB Entertainment.

 In 2018, Park published a book titled Welcome to Narae Bar.
-In the same year, she was voted as the runner-up for the Comedian Of The Year Award.
+In the same year, she was voted as the runner-up for the Comedian of the Year Award.